Privacy Policy

 - Card numbers, CVCs, expiries.
 Stripe handles that.
 We see a customer ID.

-- Device fingerprints, advertising IDs, third-party tracking IDs.
+- Device fingerprints, advertising IDs, or remarketing identifiers.

 - Special categories of data (health, biometrics, political opinions, etc.).